microsoft/COVID-19-Widget/README.md

 The ```data-location-id``` parameter allows you to set location based on a set of available ```“/Country/Region"``` combinations.
 A list of the supported locations is available in the [AllLocations.txt file](../master/AllLocations.txt).
 If no ```data-location-id``` is set, the default is the global view.
 You can also select a global view for the data-location-id parameter with a vlaue of ```"/"```.

 In the future we also plan to support location selection by latitude and longitude values and will update this readme once it is available.

+## How do I select the widget size?
+The widget is responsive, automatically resizing depending on the size of the parent HTML element.
+No additional settings control the width of the widget.

 ## Widget examples